phatak-dev/blog/_posts/2020-04-08-spark-plugin-part-2.md

 {% endhighlight %}

 From the name of methods, we can figure out that these are entry points to specify the driver and executor plugin.
-If user wants to implement only one, then they can specify null in other method.
+If user wants to implement only one, then they can return null in other method.

 ## DriverPlugin Interface

 This is the interface for the driver side plugin.
 It has below methods.
-All are optional to override
+All are optional to override.

 ### Init Method